-One of the primary reasons why the spiritually blind but religious fanatics among the Jews hated, rejected and sought to kill the Lord Jesus while He lived among them was because of His rightful claim to His divinity.
+One of the primary reasons why the spiritually blind but religious fanatics among the Jews hated, rejected, and sought to kill the Lord Jesus was because of His rightful claim to His divinity.

 The Scripture records that when Jesus said, “My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of My Father’s hand.
 “I and My Father are one.”
 Then the Jews took up stones again to stone Him.”
 (John 10:29-31 NKJV).

 The ignorant Jews wanted to stone Jesus for blasphemy because He claimed equality with God the Almighty, the Creator of the heavens and the earth.

 They said to Jesus, “For a good work we do not stone You, but for blasphemy, and because You, being a Man, make Yourself God.”
 (John 10:32-33 NKJV).

 Like the spiritually blind Jews, many ignorant religious folks today are also contending against the divinity of Jesus Christ.
 While they claim to believe in Jesus Christ, they reject His divinity.

 As pointed out in the first part of this piece, the divinity of Jesus Christ is essential to the Christian faith.